 GLOBAL MARKETS-Oversupply angst drags oil lower, stocks drift near highs

-Oil prices fell sharply on Tuesday on oversupply concerns while a gauge of stocks across the globe was on track to rise for a seventh straight session after large overnight gains in Asia.
-The U.S. benchmark S&P 500 index was little changed while the blue-chip Dow Jones Industrial Average slipped and the Nasdaq rose, all having hit record intraday highs earlier in the session.
+Oil prices fell sharply on Tuesday on oversupply concerns, while a gauge of stocks across the globe rose for a seventh straight session after large overnight gains in Asia.
+The U.S. benchmark S&P 500 index was little changed, the blue-chip Dow Jones Industrial Average fell and the Nasdaq rose, all having hit record intraday highs earlier in the session.

-Traders cited the lingering uncertainty over whether the U.S. and China could agree to end a trade war than nears 1-1/2 years as a reason for stocks to drift and bond prices to go higher.
+Traders cited the lingering uncertainty over whether the United States and China could agree to end a near 1-1/2 year trade war as a reason for stocks to drift and bond prices to go higher.
 U.S. President Donald Trump said he would raise tariffs on Chinese imports if no deal is reached with Beijing to end the trade war.
-The next round of tariffs is due to kick in mid-December.
+The next round of tariffs is due to start in mid-December.

-The pan-European STOXX 600 index lost 0.12% and MSCI's gauge of stocks across the globe gained 0.05% and was on track for a seventh straight session of gains.
-Emerging market stocks rose 0.41%.
-MSCI's broadest index of Asia-Pacific shares outside Japan closed 0.62% higher, while Japan's Nikkei lost 0.53%.
+The pan-European STOXX 600 index lost 0.12% while MSCI's gauge of stocks across the globe gained 0.02% eking out its seventh straight session of gains.
+Emerging market stocks rose 0.48%.
+MSCI's broadest index of Asia-Pacific shares outside Japan closed 0.68% higher, while Japan's Nikkei futures lost 0.66%.

 Copper rose 0.86% to $5,880.00 a tonne.
 Three-month aluminum on the London Metal Exchange lost 0.06% to $1,737.00 a tonne.